BenZed/benzed-ts/packages/presenter/markdown/08-current-state.md

 <!-- @CenterHeader clear skip -->
-# GEARS OUTLINE
+# Current State

 <!-- @Prompt -->
-So, Gears.
-I was attempting to build it in a manner I thought would look fantastic on a resume.
+And THAT little presention is there good news ends.
+See, I was attempting to build Gears in a manner I thought would look fantastic on a resume.

 <!-- @Prompt -->
 Other than Scribbles and Ink, of which are code bases I am not proud of, and the current version of Gears, which is a code base that I am not proud of, I have very little to show for this 11 years of experience that I allegedly have.
 One of my packages on GitHub has 150 stars, that’s about it.